cskiraly/TinyOS/apps/MViz/README.txt

 The Java application lives in support/sdk/java/net/tinyos/mviz.
 It is invoked by the tos-mviz script, which is part of a TinyOS tools  distribution.
 The top-level Java class is net.tinyos.mviz.DDocument.
 To display a mote image, the tool looks for a mote.gif in either the local directory (default) or a directory specified with the -dir parameter.

 Known bugs/limitations:

 Under Ubuntu Linux, the MViz Java visualization can be painfully slow.

-None.

 Notes: